ECronin1973/programming-for-data-analytics/assignments/README.md

 - ![assignment05-age-group-35-region-sex-diff.png](plots/assignment05-age-group-35-region-sex-diff.png) — bar chart

----

 ## 🧠 Personal Reflection

-TAssignment 05 was definitely the most challenging one so far.
-I had to go back through some of the modules I’d already completed earlier in the course to help me figure out how to apply weighted statistics and create KDE visualisations properly.
-I also leaned on the course notebooks and documentation quite a bit to get things working.
+Assignment 05 was definitely the toughest one so far.
+I had to revisit earlier modules to remind myself how to apply weighted statistics and create KDE visualisations properly.
+I leaned heavily on the course notebooks and documentation to get everything working.

-I followed a modular approach throughout — selecting the data, aggregating it, visualising the results, and then interpreting what it all meant.
-Part C was tricky because it involved regional data, so I created a new dataset that broke things down by county to make it more manageable.
-I also spent time tidying up and simplifying the code cells so the notebook would be easier to follow and more readable overall.
+I kept the notebook modular throughout — selecting the data, aggregating it, visualising the results, and then interpreting what it all meant.
+Part C was particularly challenging because of the regional breakdowns, so I created a new dataset by county to make the analysis more manageable.
+I also tidied up the code cells so the notebook would be easier to follow and more readable overall.

----

 ## 🙏 Acknowledgements

 This work was partially supported by **GitHub Copilot**, an AI-powered code completion tool developed by GitHub, which assisted in generating parts of the code.

----

 ## 📚 References and Learning Resources